 If you want to be super successful in sales and business, you have to manage your time.

-This will sound counterintuitive, but the key to managing your time is to spend a lot of it on the front end to create systems and processes that will save it in the long run.
+It may sound counterintuitive, but the key to managing your time is to spend a lot of it on the front end to create systems and processes that will save it in the long run.

 That means building a CRM that covers every single detail of all of your sales processes.